Mescaline: Distribution

 Mescaline is distributed to the liver, spleen, and kidneys at many times higher levels than blood or brain based on animal studies.
 It is said that a great proportion of mescaline is combined with hepatic proteins, which is said to delay its onset and elimination half-life.
-The exact portion bound to plasma proteins appears to be unknown.
+The exact portion bound to plasma proteins seems to be unknown, but appears to be minimal.

 Mescaline appears to have relatively poor blood–brain barrier permeability due to its low lipophilicity.
 However, it is still able to cross into the central nervous system and produce psychoactive effects at sufficiently high doses.
 The poor central permeability of mescaline appears to be responsible for its delayed onset of effects and is also thought to contribute to its low potency.

 Metabolism

 Metabolism of mescaline in humans and/or animals.

 Mescaline given orally appears to be subject to first-pass metabolism of about 50%.
 Following the first pass, mescaline appears to be subject to relatively limited metabolism.

 The primary metabolic pathway of mescaline is oxidative deamination.
 The specific enzymes mediating the deamination of mescaline are controversial however.
-Monoamine oxidase (MAO), diamine oxidase (DAO; histamine oxidase), and/or other enzymes may be responsible.
+Monoamine oxidase (MAO), diamine oxidase (DAO; histamine oxidase), semicarbazide-sensitive amine oxidase (SSAO), and/or other enzymes may be responsible.
 Preclinical studies of mescaline given in combination with inhibitors of MAO and/or DAO, such as iproniazid, pargyline, and semicarbazide, have been conducted, but findings have been conflicting.
 Mescaline has been reported to be a poor or negligible substrate of highly purified human MAO in-vitro.
+Mescaline is converted via deamination into 3,4,5-trimethoxyphenylacetaldehyde (TMPA) as an intermediate and then into 3,4,5-trimethoxyphenylacetic acid (TMPAA) or 3,4,5-trimethoxyphenylethanol (TMPE). β-Hydroxymescaline may also be a minor metabolite of mescaline formed by dopamine β-hydroxylase (DBH), though this remains unclear.

 Mescaline appears not to be subject to metabolism by CYP2D6 based on in-vitro studies with human liver microsomes.
 Similarly, the in-vitro cytotoxicity of mescaline does not appear to be affected by cytochrome P450 (CYP450) enzyme inhibitors.
 Conversely, it was potentiated by the MAO-A inhibitor clorgiline but not by the MAO-B inhibitor rasagiline.
 These findings were in contrast to those with the related compound 2C-B, which was potentiated by rasagiline but not by clorgiline.

-Circulating peak and area-under-the-curve concentrations of mescaline and 3,4,5-trimethoxyphenylacetic acid (TMPAA) are similar with oral administration of mescaline.
+Circulating peak and area-under-the-curve concentrations of mescaline and TMPAA are similar with oral administration of mescaline.
 Conversely, levels of N-acetylmescaline (NAM) are far lower than those of mescaline or TMPAA and are thought not to be of clinical relevance.
 Intravenous injection of mescaline may result in less hepatic deamination than with oral administration.